 Remove & Re-Add Google Account

-If any of these fixes don’t work and you still face Play Store won’t download pop-up, remove Google account, and add it back.
+If any of these fixes don’t work and you still face Play Store won’t download pop-up, remove your Google account, and add it back.

 To Remove Google Account,